mozilla/ichnaea/docs/algo/index.rst

    compare / trilaterate user locations.

 2. Generate signal fingerprints for a fine-grained grid of the world.
-Find best match for an observed fingerprint.
+Find the best match for an observed fingerprint.

 The second approach has much better accuracy, but relies on more available and constantly updated data.
 For most of the world this approach is not practical, so we currently focus on the first approach.

-In theory one could use signal strength data to infer a distance measure from
-it: the further a device is away from the signal source, the weaker the signal should get.
+In theory one could use signal strength data to infer a distance measure: the further a device is away from the signal source, the weaker the signal should get.

 Unfortunately the signal strength is more dependent on the device type, how a user holds a device, and changing environmental factors like trucks in the way.